DiGear/Dannybot/README.md

 This bot has historically (and probably still does to some extent) take code from sources such as stack overflow.
 I do not mind if you take code from this bot in order to learn or improve, but please don't claim to have written the code yourself.

-Also, I would like to thank my friends for helping me get the bot to the point it is now.
+Additionally, I would like to thank my friends for helping me get the bot to the point it is now.

-Shoutouts to [WaffleComposite](https://github.com/wafflecomposite) for the 15.ai functions!

 Powered by [NegativeHarmonizer](https://github.com/lukemcraig/NegativeHarmonizer)